Day 0 ARRIVAL IN BOGOTA - 6th August 2023

 These next few days are relatively flexible depending on what we want to see but key targets at El Encanto Nature Reserve include Tolima Dove, Tolima Blossomcrown, Indigo-capped Hummingbird, Gorgeted Woodstar, Ruby Topaz Hummingbird, Golden-eared Tanager, Dusky-headed Brush-Finch and Velvet-fronted Euphonia.

-The following day will be spent at Drymophila Nature Reserve for species such as Violet-fronted Brilliant, Huila Parakeet, Western Fire-eye, East Andean Antbird, Magdalena and White-crowned Tapaculo, Hooded Antpitta, Schwartz's Antthrush, Ash-browed Spinetail, Black-chested Fruiteater, White-bellied Antpitta, Yellow-throated Spadebill & Red-bellied Grackle.
+The following day will be spent at Drymophila Nature Reserve for species such as Violet-fronted Brilliant, Huila Parakeet, Western Fire-eye, East Andean Antbird, Magdalena and White-crowned Tapaculos, Hooded Antpitta, Schwartz's Antthrush, Ash-browed Spinetail, Black-chested Fruiteater, White-bellied Antpitta, Yellow-throated Spadebill & Red-bellied Grackle.

 DAYS 12 - 13 PITALITO - MOCOA - VEREDA CAMPUCANA

 Leaving Pitalito we will drive to Mocoa looking for Short-billed Chlorospingus, Wire-crested Thorntail, Barred Antthrush and Coppery-chested Jacamar amongst others.
-Our ultimate destination is Vereda Campucana for Black Tinamou, Western Striolated-Puffbird, Black-streaked Puffbird, Short-tailed Antthrush, Red-capped Cardinal, Orange-eared Tanager, Blue-fronted Lancebill, Green-backed Hillstar, Chestnut-tipped Toucanet, Chestnut Woodpecker, Russet Antshrike, Gray Antbird, Black-faced Antthrush, Ocellated Woodcreeper, White-crowned Manakin, Ecuadorian Cacique and Deep-blue Flowerpiercer.
+Our ultimate destination is Vereda Campucana for Black Tinamou, Western Striolated-Puffbird, Black-streaked Puffbird, Short-tailed Antthrush, Red-capped Cardinal, Orange-eared Tanager, Blue-fronted Lancebill, Green-backed Hillstar, Chestnut-tipped Toucanet, Chestnut Woodpecker, Russet Antshrike, Grey Antbird, Black-faced Antthrush, Ocellated Woodcreeper, White-crowned Manakin, Ecuadorian Cacique and Deep-blue Flowerpiercer.
 Night in Suma Wasi Mocoa.

 DAYS 14 - 15 EL ESCONDITE NR – PUERTO ASIS